alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-on-diversity-muslim-groups.md

 lang: en
 group7: true
 note: true
-excerpt: "You have to follow the path of Ahlus-Sunnah wal-Jama'ah to which the Prophet guided us when sects first started to appear."
+summary: "You have to follow the path of Ahlus-Sunnah wal-Jama'ah to which the Prophet guided us when sects first started to appear."
 ---

 ### Question: